henryhale/xterminal/docs/guide/disposal.md

 ## Terminal Disposal

-It is possible that you might want to close off the terminal and end it's usage.
+It is possible that you might want to close off the terminal and end its usage.
 In this case, you can entirely dispose the terminal using [term.dispose()](../api/index.md#term-dispose).
 This will clear states of the underlying objects, dispose events, remove the HTML elements and their DOM events.

 This tears down the entire terminal and renders it not usable thereafter.